+A Puggle’s temperament will include some common traits of Beagles and Pugs, and some unknowns.
 Puggles tend to be curious little explorers, and very devoted and affectionate to their human family.

+Fans of Puggles describe them as playful, determined and happy.
 Their detractors say that where their Pug and Beagle sides clash, they can become confused and naughty.

+All dogs benefit from good training from an early age.
 If your Puggle has the Beagle’s love of following its nose – wherever that may lead – then a good recall will be particularly important.

 Pugs have a reputation for being difficult to toilet train.
 So you’ll need to come armed with lots of strategies and patience if your Puggle is the same.

 Luckily, both breeds are quite greedy.
 Which is great news as modern training methods all use food to motivate dogs.

 Pugs’ winning personalities have made them a popular breed.
 But the pursuit of a that cute appearance has left them fighting a worrying number of health problems.

 In particular, Pugs’ squashed faces have harmed their ability to breath and to keep cool by panting.
 This means that Pugs are prone to respiratory problems and to overheating during exercise.